 Get ready for Christmas stitching with these free holiday embroidery patterns!
 From vintage Christmas motifs to a modern tree embroidered card, there are so many adorable designs to choose from.

 Whether you're creating decor for your home or making gifts for friends and family, it's never too early to start stitching.
-So grab a needle and embroidery hoop, because we've gathered some of the sweetest Christmas patterns around!
+So grab a needle and embroidery hoop and take a look at some of the sweetest Christmas patterns around.

 01 of 10

 Do forest animals celebrate Christmas?
 Aimee Ray's adorable pattern suggests that they do, and it's too cute to resist.
 From the ornaments to the snowflakes and the star on top, these furry friends will bring whimsy to your holiday.

 Forest Animal Christmas Pattern from Little Dear Tracks

 02 of 10

 Embroidery artist Anna Scott shares her patterns and tutorial for making ornaments with beautifully stitched stars.
 The designs feel both classic and modern and would look lovely hanging on your tree.
 They would also make a wonderful gift, and if you choose the right colors, these ornaments could be displayed well beyond the holidays.

 Stitched Star Holiday Ornament Pattern from Anna Scott Embroidery

 03 of 10